paulmackinlay/state-machine/docs/implementation.md

 ### Thread safety in `GenericStateMachine`

-`GenericStateMachine` is thread safe so when events are received on multiple threads there will be no unexpected side effects.
-The first event that is received will cause a transition to take place in an atomic way, so that the next event will be processed once transition is complete (in the subsequent state).
+`GenericStateMachine` is thread safe, so when events are received on multiple threads there will be no unexpected side effects.
+The first event that is received will cause a transition to take place in an atomic way, so that the next event will be processed once the transition is complete (in the subsequent state).
 It does this by using `AtomicBoolean`s as a barrier.

 In order to minimise object churn at runtime, by default the `AtomicBoolean`s are kept in a simple